diacode/diacode-website/source/blog/2016-04-22-page-specific-javascript-in-phoenix-framework-pt-1.html.markdown

 ![Template 2](https://diacode-blog.s3-eu-west-1.amazonaws.com/2016/04/template-2.jpg)

 We can see the log message, yay!
-Lets add one more route so we can navigate through both the root and the new one and check what happens:
+Let's add one more route so we can navigate through both the root and the new one and check what happens:

 ```elixir